Antiqua–Fraktur dispute: 20th century

+Nazi period

 Nazis had a complex and variable relationship with Fraktur.
-Adolf Hitler personally disliked the typeface.
+Adolf Hitler personally disliked it.
 In fact, as early as 1934 he denounced its continued use in a speech to the Reichstag:

 Nonetheless, Fraktur typefaces were particularly heavily used during the early years of the Nazi era, when they were initially represented as true German script.
 In fact, the press was scolded for its frequent use of "Roman characters" under "Jewish influence", and German émigrés were urged to use only "German script".
-However Hitler's distaste for the script saw it officially discontinued in 1941 in a Schrifterlass ("edict on script") signed by Martin Bormann.
+However, Hitler's distaste for Fraktur saw it officially discontinued in 1941 in a Schrifterlass ("edict on script") signed by Martin Bormann, which asserted that it was falsely called "Gothic" and actually consisted of Schwabacher "Jewish letters".

 One of the motivations seems to have been compatibility with other European languages.
 The edict mentions publications destined for foreign countries, Antiqua would be more legible to those living in the occupied areas; the impetus for a rapid change in policy probably came from Joseph Goebbels and his Propaganda Ministry.
 Readers outside German-speaking countries were largely unfamiliar with Fraktur typefaces.
 Foreign fonts and machinery could be used for the production of propaganda and other materials in local languages, but not so easily in German as long as the official preference for Fraktur remained.

 Bormann's edict of 3 January 1941 at first forbade only the use of blackletter typefaces.
 A second memorandum banned the use of Kurrent handwriting, including Sütterlin, which had only been introduced in the 1920s.
 From the academic year 1941/42 onwards, only the so-called Normalschrift ("normal script"), which had hitherto been taught alongside Sütterlin under the name of "Latin script", was allowed to be used and taught.
 Kurrent did remain in use until 1945 for some applications such as cloth military insignia badges.